Miguelepst/personal-englsih-system/README.md

 ---

-## 📬 Maintainer
+## 📬 Maintainer & Contact

-This system is developed by **Miguel Gutiérrez**, as part of a personal mission to improve English fluency through real-world usage and AI-driven learning.
+This project is maintained by **Miguel Gutiérrez** as part of a personal and strategic mission to improve English fluency through real-world usage, AI feedback, and intentional practice.

+If you'd like to:

+- Ask questions about the system
+- Share feedback or ideas
+- Collaborate on tools, prompts, or methodology
+- Adapt this system for your own learning

+Feel free to open an issue on the GitHub repository
+or contact me directly: **[your_email_here]** (optional)

+---

+## 🧰 Backup Management

+To understand how and when to create backups of your error log, please refer to the [📄 Backup Guide](./BACKUP_GUIDE.md).

+This guide includes:

+- 📦 Naming conventions
+- 🔁 When to create backups
+- 🛠 How to restore a backup safely
+- 💡 Best practices to keep your data safe

+Keeping regular backups ensures you never lose your learning progress.

+📘 Want to learn more about how the system works in detail?
+Check the full methodology here → [/docs/full-methodology.md](./docs/full-methodology.md)